 Yes.
 You have the defense of self-defense.
 Self-defense is the force one uses to protect himself or others.
 The force must be reasonable in consideration of the threat of harm.

 In South Carolina, if there is evidence to support self-defense, it is your right to assert it.
-According to South Carolina law, if the defendant and his criminal defense attorney argue self defense the state must disprove each of the following:
+According to South Carolina law, if the defendant and his criminal defense attorney argue self defense the state must disprove at least one of the following:

 - The defendant is without fault in bringing on the difficulty.